 Dog Constipation Is Not Good For The Health Of Your Dog

-of your dog can greatly affect the health of your dog.
-As you know Constipation is the lack of defecation.
+Dog Constipation of your dog can greatly affect the health of your dog.
+As you know constipation is the lack of defecation.

 Your dog may seem anxious and become vocal when attempting to eliminate.
 The canine may even appear to be hunchbacked.

-After long periods of constipation, your dog may have no appetite and begin Vomiting.
-Dehydration can result from withstanding constipation.
+After long periods of constipation, your dog may have no appetite and begin vomiting.
+Dehydration can result from longstanding constipation.
 If you notice your dog straining in an attempt to defecate, this is a good sign that your dog may be constipated.

 Dog Constipation Causes:

 Constipation can have many different causes.

 - The intestinal motility of your dog may be poor.

 - There may be dehydration from another underlying illness or disease.

 - Your pet may also be suffering from blockages or masses in the intestinal tract.